couchbase/docs-cb4/README.md

 ### Code Samples
 Inclusion of code samples is an important aspect of our documentation.
-Code-samples within our documentation should be commited to the devguide-examples repository, and then the same code should be included within the documentation directly as a code block.
+Code-samples within our documentation should bde commited to the devguide-examples repository, and then the same code should be included within the documentation directly as a code block.
 These code-blocks should have a comment on the first line indicating the